oomlout/oomlout_oomp_builder/navigation/electronic/header/2_5_mm_jst_xh/3_pin/surface_mount/part/readme.md

-# Electronic Header 2 5 Mm Jst Xh 3 Pin Surface Mount
+# Electronic Header 2 5 mm Jst Xh 3 Pin Surface Mount

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base